-We welcome string instrument players (violin, viola, cello and bass) to our group.
+Kingston Community Strings welcome string instrumentalists (violin, viola, cello and bass).
 There are no auditions, but in order to keep up with the group, it is best to have a firm grasp of musical notation and preferably at least a few years of study on your instrument.
-We play music of a variety of levels.
+The ensemble plays music of a variety of levels.
 Some pieces are very straightforward while others are symphonic music in its original form.
 Therefore, this is not the group to learn how to read music or learn basic instrumental technique.
-However, we’ve had novice players successfully join, playing as much as they are able at the beginning, and, being immersed in the full string orchestra environment, improve tremendously in a short amount of time.
+However, they have had novice players successfully join, playing as much as they are able at the beginning, and, being immersed in the full string orchestra environment, improve tremendously in a short amount of time.

-Interested musicians are encourage to attend two or three rehearsals in order to self-assess whether Kingston Community Strings is right for them.
-While you can just show up at one of our rehearsals, we encourage people to let us know ahead of time so we can expect you (contact our General Manager, Ted Ashbury at email@example.com .
+Interested musicians are encouraged to attend two or three rehearsals in order to self-assess whether Kingston Community Strings is right for them.
+While you can just show up at one of our rehearsals, we encourage you to let us know ahead of time by contacting Stephen Yates, General Manager.
+The annual membership fee is $150.